What you see/feel: Your mushrooms are slimy.

 Mushrooms aren’t alone in their tendency to develop slime.
 Whenever neglected fresh produce develops a slimy coating, a biofilm is probably at work.
 But mushrooms develop slime faster because they don’t have a protective outer skin (like apples and potatoes, for example); the bacteria get down to business faster.

-The fact that mushrooms don’t have a protective outer skin is also why you shouldn’t rinse them until just before you use them.
+The fact that mushrooms don’t have a protective outer skin is also why you, if you’re going to rinse them (my preference, though opinions vary), you shouldn’t do so until just before you use them.
 While an apple skin provides a kind of raincoat that water droplets slide off of, mushrooms easily absorb water, which spoilage bacteria think is just great.

 Every mushroom, and well, basically everything, has harmless microbes on its surface.
 It sounds gross, but it’s not a food safety issue; it’s simply how the world works.